dustinpfister/blog_posts/_posts/threejs-examples-cube-stack.md

 layout: post
 categories: three.js
 id: 982
-updated: 2022-05-02 09:58:06
+updated: 2022-12-23 12:44:18
-version: 1.19
+version: 1.20
 ---

 A long time ago now I made a cube stack module that I used in my [post on the orographic camera](/2018/05/17/threejs-camera-orthographic/).
 As of late I was doing some editing and while doing so fixed up the source code a little for that post, but now I am thinking that this cube stack model should be the main event for one of my [threejs example posts](/2021/02/19/threejs-examples/).
-So I copied over the current state if the cube stack module into a new folder, and started making some chances to it just for the sake of having a little fun, and to lay down a ground work for even more features with this.
+So I copied over the current state if the cube stack module into a new folder, and started making some changes to it just for the sake of having a little fun, and to lay down a ground work for even more features with this.

 <!-- more -->

+<iframe class="youtube_video" src="https://www.youtube.com/embed/uxYi8UyITU8" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 ## The cube stack module threejs example, and what to know first

-This is a post on a javaScrip module that created and returns an object that is a group with additional groups and mesh objects attached working on top of the javaScript library known as threejs.
+This is a post on a JavaScript module that created and returns an object that is a group with additional groups and mesh objects attached working on top of the JavaScript library known as threejs.
 I assume that you have at least a fair amount of experience working with threejs, as well as core javaScript and additional client side web development related stuff, if not you might find this post hard to follow.
 I have [getting started type posts on threejs](/2018/04/04/threejs-getting-started/), as well as [javaScript in general](/2018/11/27/js-getting-started/) that you might want to check out if you are still new to this sort of thing, as I will not be covering basics here.

-<iframe class="youtube_video" src="https://www.youtube.com/embed/uxYi8UyITU8" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>
+### The source code in this post and many others is no Github

+The soucre code examples in this post and many others is [up on Github](https://github.com/dustinpfister/test_threejs/tree/master/views/forpost/threejs-examples-cube-stack).

 ### version Numbers matter

 I was using r135 when I first started writing this post and the source code example.

-### The source code in this post and many others is no Github

-The soucre code examples in this post and many others is [up on Github](https://github.com/dustinpfister/test_threejs/tree/master/views/forpost/threejs-examples-cube-stack).

 ## 1 - First state of this cube Stack threejs example